Our Elementary Program

 Through daily "Centering", communing with nature all over our magical property, reflections time at the close of the day, and topics in Conflict Resolution as a means to address typical behavior issues, students learn and practice matters of the social/emotional realm developing their character as individuals and as members of the learning community.

 Our Outdoor Education Program incorporates the concepts of environmentalism and conscious communing with the natural world.
-We engage our students in thoughtful weekly activities ( often derived from Project Wild and Coyotes Guide to Connecting with Nature, as well as concepts from the Leopold Project ) that happen throughout the "back 20" wooded campus acres that border the Pisgah National Forest and at various local trail sites in Madison County.
+We engage our students in thoughtful weekly activities ( often derived from Project Wild and Coyotes Guide to Connecting with Nature, as well as concepts from the Leopold Project ).
+These activities happen throughout the "back 20" wooded campus acres that border the Pisgah National Forest and at various local trail sites in Madison County.
 WBNS teaches the Leave No Trace methods and commits to its practices, on and off campus.

 Our Science Program